Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Nit de Sant Joan in the Pyrenees

 In the Pyrenees, locals make a torchlight descent (known as les falles) from the mountains down to the villages.
 The torches are made with resinous tree trunks about two metres long!
-Once they reach the village, they are thrown onto a bonfire while locals perform traditional folk dances.
+Once the locals reach the village, they throw the torches onto a bonfire while locals perform traditional folk dances.

 Two of the most emblematic places to witness this celebration are Sant Joan d’Isil and Alins.